 So, if you’ve ever wondered if just one person can have an impact, the resounding answer is yes!
 We hope if you have the ability to support the arts, you will do so.
 The Pacific NorthWest Art School is a 35-year-old visual arts education facility offering workshops in the mediums of painting, photography, fiber arts, and mixed media taught by a visiting faculty of nationally and internationally known instructors of renown.

-Registration is open!!
-And officially, so is the Art School!
-Look for your favorite instructor and topic, invite your friends, we have it all!
+2022 Registration will be open November 24th!!!
+Be on the look out for your favorite instructor and topic, invite your friends, we have it all!
 Choose from over fifty classes.

 The Pacific NorthWest Art School will be taking all measures to ensure student and faculty safety including smaller class sizes, ventilation (we have large garage doors in the classrooms we can open), mandatory mask-wearing per Governor’s mandate, and hand sanitization stations.
-We will follow the most current guidelines and recommendations to ensure you all feel safe and comfortable attending workshops with us this summer and fall!
-Accordingly, we highly recommend you are vaccinated when attending a class.
-Thank you for your cooperation in a challenging time!
+We will follow the most current guidelines and recommendations to ensure you all feel safe and comfortable attending workshops with us next season!
+Accordingly, we highly recommend you be vaccinated when attending a class.
+Thank you for your cooperation during this challenging time!

 Out-of-town students… did you know even though we are located on an island, there are several ways to easily get here?
 You can fly into SeaTac airport and take a shuttle service to Coupeville, or rent a car and drive here via a short but scenic ferry, or take a stunning and scenic drive over an historic bridge.

 Click our link for details: Directions and Lodging